The following was posted in one of the forums:

 Our response:

 Revelation 1:1 definitely and clearly distinguishes "God" from "Jesus."
-The Revelation originated from "God" and "God" gave this revelation to Jesus; this is plainly stated.
+The Revelation originated from "God," and this one person gave this revelation to Jesus; this is plainly stated.
 So is "God" in Revelation speaking unipersonally of one person, or three persons?
+Is the Greek word THEOS, meaning "God/god", ever applied to Jesus in the book of Revelation?
 Most trinitarians claim that "God" in Revelation 1:1 refers to the Father; this is indeed so, and so in Revelation 1:1 "God" is not three persons, but one.
-And by reading closely the context of the appearances of the word "God" all through Revelation, the conclusion is that "God" is continuously not referring to three persons, but one person, as can be clearly seen from its usage in Revelation 1:1.
+And by closely examining the context of the appearances of the word "God" all through Revelation, the conclusion is that "God" is continuously not referring to three persons, but one person, as can be clearly seen from its usage in Revelation 1:1.
 Jesus speaks of the unipersonal God as his God in Revelation 3:12 (King James Version).
-Several other translations speak of references to this unipersonal "God" as the God of Jesus also in Revelation 1:6; 2:7; 3:2.
+Several other translations recognize "God" as being one person who is the God of Jesus in Revelation 1:6; 2:7; 3:2.

 I am the Alpha and the Omega, saith the Lord God, who is and who was and who is to come, the Almighty. -- American Standard Version.

-The Alexandrian manuscripts, the Complutensian edition, and the Vulgate Latin, Syriac, and Arabic versions, read, "the Lord God"; and the Ethiopic version only God.
-The Greek expression kurios, rendered as "the Lord" in Revelation 1:8, often represents, in our known NT manuscripts, a substitution for the holy name of the God of Abraham, Isaac and Jacob, and the context indicates this to be the case in Revelation 1:8.
+The Alexandrian manuscripts, the Complutensian edition, and the Vulgate Latin, Syriac, and Arabic versions read, "the Lord God"; and the Ethiopic version only "God."
+The anarthrous Greek expression kurios, rendered as "the Lord" in most translations of Revelation 1:8, often represents, in our known NT manuscripts, a substitution for the holy name of the God of Abraham, Isaac, and Jacob, and the context indicates this to be the case in Revelation 1:8.

-The expression "who is and who was and who is to come" identifies the speaker as "God" of Revelation 1:1, the one spoken of by, basically, the same expression in Revelation 1:4, and who is distinguished from Jesus in Revelation 1:5.
-Thus the speaker is not Jesus, but rather "God" who gave the Revelation to Jesus.
+The Greek word for "God" is with a definite article; this directly links "God" in Revelation 1:8 to the one person who is "God" in Revelation 1:1.
+Furthermore, the expression "who is and who was and who is to come" identifies the speaker as the one bearing the expression, "who is", etc., in Revelation 1:4.
+"God" of Revelation 1:1, is the one person spoken of by, basically, the same expression, "who is", etc., in Revelation 1:4, and Revelation 4:8.
+It is same one person who is pictured as sitting on the throne in Revelation 1:4; 4:9,10; 5:1,7,13; 6:16; 7:10,15; 19:4; 21:5.
+Jesus is clearly distinguished from this one person Revelation 5:7.
+Thus, the one being quoted in Revelation 1:8 is not Jesus, but rather "God" who gave the Revelation to Jesus.
 Please note that the one speaking in Revelation 1:7 is not Jesus, but rather John.
 Trinitarian Bible scholar A. T. Roberston shows that Revelation 1:8 is an "unannounced" change of speaker in his comments on Revelation 1:8.
 And he makes no mention of Revelation 1:8 as being spoken by Jesus.

 No comments: